zspringer/NFL_Roster/PlayerService.md

 The code is very similar, but we do not need to push any objects to a temporary array.
 Array.filter() works by looking at the response from the callback.
-If we return TRUE inside the callback it will add the current item to the filtered list, if we return FALSE or nothing, then it will excluded the current item from the filtered list.
+If we return TRUE inside the callback it will add the current item to the filtered list, if we return FALSE or nothing, then it will exclude the current item from the filtered list.

-Note, it does not modify the original array, instead it creates a new one.
+Note, Array.filter() does not modify the original array; instead it creates a new one.